Dakskihedron/astrum/README.md

 - lxml
 - requests
 - beautifulsoup4

-which can be installed using the command `pip install -r requirements.txt`
+which can all be installed using the command `pip install -r requirements.txt`

 Required environment variables:
 ```